geomarker-io/dep_index/README.md

 ## ZIP Code Deprivation Index

 The deprivation index is also available by zip codes, denoted using the [ZIP Code Tabulation Area (ZCTA)](https://en.wikipedia.org/wiki/ZIP_Code_Tabulation_Area) boundaries.
-The value for each ZCTA is calculated as the mean of all of its containing census tracts.
+The value for each ZCTA is calculated as the mean of all of its intersecting census tracts.
 Download the file called `ACS_deprivation_index_by_census_tracts.csv` or use the above code to read it into R by replacing the RDS file name with `ACS_deprivation_index_by_census_tracts.rds`.

 ## Reproducibility